Michele Bachmann

 Hawkish “pro-Israel” journalist Jeffrey Goldberg wrote, “Bachmann has built her foreign-policy platform on the nuance-free defense of Israel.
 She does this not because Israel is a strategic ally, or because it’s a democracy, but because the Bible states that God will curse those who betray it.”[5]

-Like her one-time primary rival Herman Cain, Bachmann has been criticized for having an insufficient grasp of a number of policy issues and current events.
-“Voters … frequently say they are drawn to support Bachmann's presidential campaign by the litany of statistics and facts that stud her speeches,” says a Los Angeles Times analysis.
-“Yet what she says is often inaccurate, misleading or wildly untrue.”[6]
-In November 2010, for example, Bachmann erroneously claimed Iran was a nuclear power, saying, “We know that they have nuclear capability” and that the country is “a danger to every nation in the world.”[7]
+Like her former GOP rival Herman Cain, Bachmann was criticized during the campaign for having an insufficient grasp of a number of policy issues and current events.
+“Voters … frequently say they are drawn to support Bachmann’s presidential campaign by the litany of statistics and facts that stud her speeches,” said a Los Angeles Times analysis.
+“Yet what she says is often inaccurate, misleading or wildly untrue.”[18]
+In November 2010, for example, Bachmann erroneously claimed Iran was a nuclear power, saying, “We know that they have nuclear capability” and that the country is “a danger to every nation in the world.”[19]

 Bachmann first gained national notoriety during the 2008 presidential race.
 On Hardball she infamously told Chris Matthews that there was an active anti-American wing of Congress, and that Barack Obama himself held an anti-American worldview.
 When prodded by Matthews to name an “anti-American” congressperson, Bachmann said, “What I would say is that the news media should do a penetrating expose and take a look.
 I wish they would.
 I wish the American media would take a great look at the views of the people in Congress and find out if they are pro-America or anti-America."
 Referring to Obama’s past associations with the Revered Jeremiah Wright and Bill Ayers, Bachmann took aim at what she claimed were Obama’s view of the country: “That's not the way that most Americans feel about our country.
 Most Americans are wild about America and they are very concerned to have a president who doesn't share those values."[10]